ooke/lesskey/README.md

-1. If the system you need a password for require a password with special characters, than enter a string wich required special characters in `prefix` field.
+1. If the system you need a password for require a password with special characters, than enter a string wich required special characters in `type` (`prefix`) field.
 You can use the same prefix string in all passwords, usualy something like `#A0`.
 This field do not really add any security, it is only to give dump systems the character classes they want.

+   In case, where the system you need the password for do not accept our default password representation, you can generate a different one changing the `type` field.
+Following representations are available now:

+   1. `reg (regular)`: usual 6 words S/Key representation.

+      If possible, please use this representation, because it is easy to type, to remember and have no problems with special characters.

+   1. `nsp (no spaces)`: usual 6 words S/Key representation with `-`
+      (minus) character instead of space

+      This representation should be used, if no space is allowed in the target system.

+   1. `hex (hexadecimal)`: hex representation of the password

+      Use this representation, if you have length or other strange constraints on allowed password.

+   1. `b64 (base64)`: base64 representation without `=` character for
+      padding

+      Most systems with the (officially deprecated and dangerous) constraints on character classes in password will accept this representation.
+If not enough character classes are present, use the `prefix` or simply try to change the `id` (`key name`) and generate again.

+   1. `dec (decimal)`: decimal representation

+      Some systems allow only numbers, like a PIN for tablet, an App or similar.
+Please use so many numbers from this representation you are able to enter in the target system.

 1. Enter your master password in the field `secret`.
 If you click on the label `secret` then the system make the password visible, usually to verify that you entered the password correctly.
 If you